Why Students Are Defiant and Why Teachers Often Misread It

 Build trust

 This isn’t being permissive.
+It’s being precise.

-Reframing Defiance as Information
+Reframing Why Students are Defiant as Information

 Instead of seeing defiance as disrespect, try reading it as data.